Universal Stylus Initiative

-The Universal Stylus Initiative (USI) is a non-profit alliance of companies promoting a proprietary technical standard for interoperable active pen styluses on touchscreen devices such as phones, tablets, and computers.
+The Universal Stylus Initiative (USI) is a non-profit alliance of companies promoting a technical standard for interoperable active pen styluses on touchscreen devices such as phones, tablets, and computers.

 It defines a two-way communication protocol between the stylus and the computer and allows the stylus to remember user preferences for ink color and stroke.
-Multiple styluses can simultaneously draw on a single device.
 It support 9-axis inertial measurement.

 Products started coming to market in 2019 including one stylus and several Chromebooks from different manufacturers.
 By 2019, there were over 30 members, including Google and 3M, but some major players like Apple and Microsoft had not joined.
-As of 2022 the promoters include Google, Intel, Lenovo, Samsung and Synaptics, while Dell, Sharp and Wacom are contributors.
+As of 2022, the promoters include Google, Intel, Lenovo, Samsung, and Synaptics.
+Dell, Sharp, and Wacom are contributors.

-Prior to 2020, access to the specification is only available to members, but the goal is to create an open, non-proprietary active stylus specification with a certification program for members.
-As of 2021, the range of supported devices was increasing.
+While USI promotes itself as an open standard, access to detailed specifications is restricted to paying members.

+History

+USI was launched on April 23, 2015, by a group of prominent OEMs, stylus and touch controller manufacturers.